TUC-ProAut/libRSF/README.md

-      Column 2    - X coordinate in the ECEF frame [m] Column 3    - Y coordinate in the ECEF frame [m] Column 4    - Z coordinate in the ECEF frame [m] Column 5-13 - Covariance matrix of the estinmated position in row-major format (Currently not used!)
+      Column 2    - X coordinate in the ECEF frame [m] Column 3    - Y coordinate in the ECEF frame [m] Column 4    - Z coordinate in the ECEF frame [m] Column 5-13 - Covariance matrix of the estimated position in row-major format (Currently not used!)

       For 2D estimation:
       Column 1    - Timestamp [s]
-      Column 2    - X coordinate in a local frame [m] Column 3    - Y coordinate in a local frame [m] Column 4-7  - Covariance matrix of the estinmated position in row-major format (Currently not used!)
+      Column 2    - X coordinate in a local frame [m] Column 3    - Y coordinate in a local frame [m] Column 4-7  - Covariance matrix of the estimated position in row-major format (Currently not used!)

 - **\<error model\>** is one of the following error models:

       gauss -     A Gaussian distribution
-      dcs   -     Dynamic Covaraince Scaling
+      dcs   -     Dynamic Covariance Scaling
-      cdce  -     Closed form Dynamic Covaraince Estimation mm    -     Max-Mixture (an approximation of a Gaussian mixture) sm    -     Sum-Mixture (an exact Gaussian mixture) stmm  -     Self-tuning Max-Mixture
+      cdce  -     Closed form Dynamic Covariance Estimation mm    -     Max-Mixture (an approximation of a Gaussian mixture) sm    -     Sum-Mixture (an exact Gaussian mixture) stmm  -     Self-tuning Max-Mixture